yibie/org-luhmann/README.md

 This approach ensures that your note structure grows organically and maintains meaningful relationships between notes.

+### Adding Numbers

+When adding a number, you'll be prompted with these options:

+1. New main number (e.g., next available top-level number)
+2. Continue sequence (add letter suffix)
+3. Branch from current (create sub-number)
+4. Branch from parent (create sibling number)

+## Workbench Feature

+For more details, please refer to [WORKBENCH.md](WORKBENCH.md).

+The workbench provides a digital card system for managing your Luhmann notes:

+- **Add subtree**: Use `C-c l w` on any Luhmann-numbered heading to add the entire subtree to your current workbench
+- **Add heading**: Use `C-c l h` on any Luhmann-numbered heading to add only the heading (without subtree) to your current workbench
+- **Select workbench**: Use `C-c l W` to select, create, or manage workbenches
+- **Move subtree**: Use `C-c l m` to move subtrees with intelligent renumbering
+- **Organize cards**: Move cards up/down (`M-↑`/`M-↓`) to arrange them in your preferred order
+- **Navigate cards**: Use `n`/`p` or `C-n`/`C-p` to move between cards
+- **Remove cards**: Use `C-c C-k` to remove cards from workbench
+- **Clear workbench**: Use `C-c C-c` to clear all cards from current workbench
+- **Multi-workbench support**: Create separate workbenches for different projects or topics
+- **Persistent storage**: All workbench states are automatically saved and restored across sessions
+- **Visual interface**: Clean org-mode outline with hidden stars, supporting folding and efficient navigation

+The workbench is perfect for:
+- Creating temporary collections of related notes
+- Planning writing projects
+- Organizing research materials
+- Building argument structures
+- Managing multiple projects with separate workbenches
+- Keeping different topics organized independently

 ## Installation

 ### With use-package and straight.el